uo-lca/CalRecycleLCA/LCIAToolAPI/README.md

 [ConfigurationController.cs](LCIAToolAPI/API/ConfigurationController.cs).
 Since CORS is not binding anyway, the CORS restriction is deprecated in favor of host-level access control implemented by the web server.

+## Path Configurations

+The [web.config](LCIAToolAPI/web.config) file contains two configuration settings, which can be found in the `appSettings` block at the end of the file.

+ 1. The XML file server requires access to the physical directory that stores the XML files in the `DataRoot` variable.
+This is the same as the directory used by the data loader.

+ 2. The `/config/init` function can be slow, so it reports a progress log.
+This is stored in the location specified by the `LogPath` variable (along with any future logs).
+The web server must have permission to write to this path.

 ## Documentation